Low-FODMAP Slow-Cooker Vegan ‘Meatless’ Chili with Quinoa; Gluten-free

 Or check out over 450 more low-FODMAP recipes on the blog!
 IBS-friendly

 Low-FODMAP Slow-Cooker Meatless Chili with Quinoa; Gluten-free, Vegan

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients.
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients, based on available FODMAP data at time of posting.
 However, due to the portions of chickpeas and lentils, if you do not tolerate GOS well, then adjust accordingly.

 Prep time: 10 min

 Cook time: 2H on high, 4H on low

 - 1 & 1/3 cups uncooked quinoa (any type will do, I used white quinoa)

 - This will yield about 4 cups cooked quinoa